Leave, out of office and sickness

 Restricting user access to leave setups

-Adding a leave setup for a user
+Adding a leave set up for a user

 Starting a new holiday/leave year